nevillegrech/gigahorse-toolchain/README.md

 [![Build Status](https://travis-ci.org/usyd-blockchain/vandal.svg?branch=master)](https://travis-ci.org/usyd-blockchain/vandal)

-# Vandal: An EVM bytecode decompiler
+# Vandal: A static program analysis framework for EVM bytecode

-This project contains the source code for our Ethereum VM bytecode decompiler, `vandal`.
+This repository contains an Ethereum VM bytecode analysis framework, vandal.
 It takes EVM bytecode or disassembly as input, and outputs an equivalent intermediate representation, including the program's control flow graph.
+This intermediate representation removes all stack operations and thereby exposes data dependencies which are otherwise obscured.
+This information can then be fed into an analysis pipeline for the extraction of program properties.

-This intermediate representation removes all stack operations and, in concert with the CFG, exposes data dependencies.
-The aim of this project is to allow compiled smart contract logic to be inspected more conveniently, either by hand or by machine.
+Vandal allows compiled smart contract logic to be inspected more conveniently, either by hand or by machine, to the aim of characterising their correctness, security, and efficiency.

 ## Requirements